-Budgeted cost: £3,805
+Budgeted cost: £5,950

-Activity Evidence that supports this approach Challenge number(s) addressed Curriculum development (concepts, skills, personalisation) with Educational Consultant The singular most important factor in ensuring that organisations remain forward looking and thinking, is the recognition of the need to continually learn.
-The challenge of leading this can be daunting, as it requires an acceptance that change is both necessary and inevitable.
-The rewards, however, of a collaborative workforce, working with each other and engaged in knowledge creation, demonstrates the true value of this investment.
-2,3 RWInc development Embedding principles of good practice set out by RWInc.
+Activity Evidence that supports this approach Challenge number(s) addressed Curriculum development (concepts, skills, personalisation) with external quality assured CPD The singular most important factor in ensuring that organisations remain forward looking and thinking, is the recognition of the need to continually learn.
+Within mixed age classes the focus needs to be on quality first teaching and the adaption to needs and levels of engagement.
+Teaching mixed- age classes 2,3 RWInc development Embedding principles of good practice set out by RWInc.
 This will involve training and release time for staff to develop and implement new procedures.
 This will be overseen by a RWInc lead to ensure consistent high quality intervention to improve progress and attainment.
 The average impact of the adoption of phonics approaches is about an additional five months' progress over the course of a year.
 Phonics approaches have been consistently found to be effective in supporting younger pupils to master the basics of reading, with an average impact of an additional five months' progress.
 Research suggests that phonics is particularly beneficial for younger learners (4-7 year olds) as they begin to read.
-Teaching phonics is more effective on average than other approaches to early reading Phonics EEF (educationendowmentfoundation.org.uk) 3 Maths curriculum development and staff training The DfE non-statutory guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: 2,3
+Teaching phonics is more effective on average than other approaches to early reading Phonics EEF (educationendowmentfoundation.org.uk) 3 English writing and language curriculum development and staff training Most children develop speech and language skills effortlessly, but some are slow to develop these skills and then go on to struggle with literacy and academic skills throughout their schooling.
+It is the first few years of life 2,3 that are critical to their subsequent performance.
+Investigating the role of language in children's early educational outcomes The DFE paper is based on a range of the best available evidence: What is the research evidence on writing?
+Improving Reading Resources The average impact of targeted reading strategies is an additional six months' progress over the course of a year.

-] Maths_guidance_KS_1_and_2.pdf (publishing.service.gov.uk) The EEF guidance is based on a range of the best available evidence: Improving Mathematics in Key Stages 2 and 3 Release time for teacher training from English Leads - Raising attainment in reading (plus release time to implements strategies and cascade training) The average cost of reading comprehension strategies is estimated as very low.
-The cost to schools is largely based on training and professional development, books and learning resources, the majority of which are initial start-up costs paid during the first year of delivery.
-Effective teaching of reading comprehension strategies will also require a moderate amount of staff time, compared with other approaches.
-Alongside time and cost, school leaders will consider how to develop teachers' ability to use specific techniques for particular pupils' needs and ensure they use texts that provide an effective challenge to readers.
-Reading comprehension strategies [EEF (educationendowmentfoundation.org.uk) 2,3 Improving Reading Resources The average impact of targeted reading strategies is an additional six months' progress over the course of a year.
 Successful reading approaches allow activities to be carefully tailored to pupils' reading capabilities, and involve activities and texts that provide an effective, but not overwhelming, challenge.
-2,3,5 Engaging parent programme The average impact of the Parental engagement approaches is about an additional four months' progress over the course of a year.
+2,3,5 Engaging parent programme (Use of technology to engage parents and children, particularly those with multiple vulnerabilities) The average impact of the Parental engagement approaches is about an additional four months' progress over the course of a year.
 There are also higher impacts for pupils with low prior attainment.
-Supporting parents in understanding the Inspire curriculum and how to support their children at home will improve 5 their children at home will improve understanding and engagement to raise attainment.
-Working with Parents to Support Children's Learning EEF (educationendowmentfoundation.org.uk)
+Supporting chn with the adaptions so that they are able to access learning through a structured, sequential computing platform Working with Parents to Support Children's Learning EEF (educationendowmentfoundation.org.uk) 5